linushak/devstarCode/README.md

 <img src="images/wercker_envTab.PNG">

 10. **Now is the time to select your squad!** Have a look at the squad credentials document.
+Look at the TV monitor for the bit.ly address to download the document.
 Note that the username, password, identity domain and identifier are unique for a squad. **Make sure your select the credentials for the squad you want to belong to!**
 Fill in the environment variables based on your squad's credentials like below.

 <img src="images/wercker_envProps.PNG">